chakra-ui/chakra-ui-vue-next/CONTRIBUTING.md

 - The package dependencies and scripts should work with Node `v16.16.0 and higher`
 - If you receive the error `EPERM: operation not permitted, symlink` and mentions `preconstruct`, you will need to enable OS developer mode.
 See Github issue [#381 for Preconstruct](https://github.com/preconstruct/preconstruct/issues/381)
-- If you receive the error `NODE_ENV is not recognized as an internal or external command`, try the package [win-node-env](https://www.npmjs.com/package/win-node-env)

 ## Development

 To improve our development process, we've set up tooling and systems.
 Chakra UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.

+If you are looking to build a new component, and it has been approved by the team, head over to the [components-guide.md](./docs/guides/component-guide.md) to help you get started!

 ### Tooling